opsani/skopos-sample-gates/README.md

    opsani/skopos:edge
 ```

-This command starts the Skopos engine and exposes its API and web-based user interfaces on port 8100 of the host.
+This command starts the Skopos engine and exposes its API and web-based user interface on port 8100 of the host.
 See [Starting Skopos](http://doc.opsani.com/skopos/edge/README/) for additional options, including enabling authentication.

 To download the Skopos control utility on Linux: